tremho/odp-documentation/guide_book/src/how/ec/battery/6-project.md

 In previous pages, we saw how the _Smart Battery Specification (SBS)_ defines a set of functions that a Smart Battery service should implement.

 In the next pages, we are going to review how these traits are defined in Rust within the [embedded-services repository](https://github.com/OpenDevicePartnership/embedded-services/), and we are going to import these structures into our own workspace as we build our mock battery.
-In subsequent steps we'll connect the battery into the supporting upstream EC service framwork.
+In subsequent steps we'll connect the battery into the supporting upstream EC service framework.

 ## Setting up for development
 We are going to create a project space that contains a folder for our battery code, and the dependent repository clones.